124 Oxley Hall

 - Diploma in Linguistics, University of Stuttgart, Germany 2000

-Judith Tonhauser is an Associate Professor in the Department of Linguistics who works on the syntax, semantics and pragmatics of natural languages.
+Judith Tonhauser is a Professor in the Department of Linguistics who works on the semantics and pragmatics of natural languages.
 She received her Ph.D. in Linguistics from Stanford University in 2006.
-The empirical focus of her research is on Paraguayan Guaraní, a Tupí-Guaraní language spoken in Paraguay on which she has been conducting fieldwork since 2004.
-Her research explores a diverse range of topics, including temporal, aspectual and modal reference, word order, differential object marking, evidentiality, the prosody and interpretation of focus, presuppositions and other projective contents, and nominal reference.
-For more detailed information on Judith Tonhauser's research and teaching, please see her personal web page.
+The empirical focus of her research is on English and Paraguayan Guaraní, a Tupí-Guaraní language spoken in Paraguay.
+Her research investigates a diverse range of topics, including temporal, aspectual and modal reference, information structure, presuppositions and other projective contents, and nominal reference.
+For more detailed information on Judith Tonhauser's research and teaching, please see her professional web page.